Skip to content

 How This Tool Works

-Enter your total fence length, desired post spacing, and number of gates to see exactly how many posts, rails, and concrete bags to buy.
+Pick your units, then enter your total fence length, desired post spacing, and number of gates to see exactly how many posts, rails, and concrete bags to buy.

 Formula & Method

 Sections = fence length ÷ post spacing (rounded up).
 Posts = sections + 1, plus one extra per gate.
 Rails = sections × rails per section.
 Concrete bags = posts × 2.
+Lengths can be entered in feet or meters.

 Example Calculation